HighguardHistory.jpg

 Upon landing, Atuman founded the city of Pharos at the mouth of the river Couros.
 Atun – following a vision of her own – took the flagship, bade her brother farewell and set sail, never to be seen again.
 The navigators of the first vessels formed a Patrician Council to advise Atuman the Navigator.
 The Highborn armada was made up of seventeen ships, three were lost and one was navigated by Atun and Atuman, so the Council was made up of thirteen members.

-Some scholars question whether the use of the word "ships" is correct at all - it is more likely that rather than individual vessels the term applies to a number of ships owned by an extended family and lead by an individual that came to be called a "navigator".
+Some scholars question whether the use of the word "ships" is correct at all - it is more likely that rather than individual vessels the term applies to a number of ships owned by an extended family and led by an individual that came to be called a "navigator".
 They point to the difficulties of imagining an entire nation coming into being from just thirteen ships' worth of people.
 Regardless of the questions around precisely how many vessels came to the Bay of Catazar, the number of people on the Patrician Council is not contested.

 The horses of Highguard